 We used SortSite Desktop to scan over 22,000 of our pages.
 The scan included a combination of core templates, commonly used templates and complex templates.

 - our main website platform, available at https://gov.wales

-- our campaign microsites, available at:
+- a selection of our campaign microsites, including: